mmmmosca/LOON/README.md

 ```

 Injection can happen anywhere, at any time in your code, so it's possible to inject labels inside spaces, spaces in spaces, spaces in labels and labels in labels.
-As is now, the language doesn't feature any way of injecting anything into identites, but it will surely be a thing in the future.
+As it is, the language currently doesn't feature any way of injecting anything into identites, but it will surely be a thing in the future.

 ---

 ## Installation

+If you want to use the given JSON transpiler made in python, you can install the CLI tool.

-For installing loon you'll first need to clone the repository with this command:
+First you'll need to clone the repository with this command:

 `git clone https://github.com/mmmmosca/LOON`

-If you want to use the given JSON transpiler made in python, you can install the CLI tool with pip, using:
+And then use pip for installing the tool:

 `pip install .`

-Or add the -e switch to make edits to the transpiler without having to reinstall everything again you can use this command instead:
+You can add the -e switch to make edits to the transpiler without having to reinstall everything again:

-`pip instal -e .`
+`pip install -e .`